FAXES/fax-downloader/README.md

 # File Downloader

-Download files from URLs with file-dl.
+Download files from URLs with fax-downloader.
 This works for image downloads and any file that is hosted an a CDN.

 ### Params